Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 - level : the level at which you want to group your texts
 - groupby : the length of the excerpt you want to build

-We can from there build the following chunker :
+We can from here build the following chunker :

 ```python
 def generic_chunker(text, getreffs):